 Keep reading to find out how to make $400,000 per year as a yoga instructor.

 That said, these type of events aren’t happening all the time—Taylor’s high-end clients can usually only depend on them once a month.
+Or, if they have the demand, will work smaller gigs two to three times a month to reach the max.
 (Still, that number covers a lot of leggings at Athleta.)

 The second-biggest money maker for rockstar yogis: publishing.
 “This can bring in anywhere from the high five figures to even six figures,” Taylor reveals.